stevegrunwell/write-some-docs/slides.md

 Note:

 * In the same way that code being hard to test can be an indication of a larger architectural issue, code being hard to document can also be a strong signal that something's funky.
-* Difficulty of writing documentation => litmus test for code quality
+* Difficulty of writing documentation => litmus test for code quality - if you can't explain it, do you fully understand it yourself?

 ----